jeffreybergier/Blog-Getting-Started-with-Vision/README.md

 Unfortunately, we can't pass this CGRect directly into the Vision system.
 There are 3 different coordinate systems we have to convert between.
    1. UIKit coordinate space
       - Origin in the top left corner
-      - Max height and width values of the screen size in points (320 x 560 on a 4in iPhone)
+      - Max height and width values of the screen size in points (320 x 568 on iPhone SE)
    1. AVFoundation coordinate space
       - Origin in the top left
       - Max height and width of 1